 The move away from Les Corts was necessary if the club was going to compete with the great Real Madrid side of the 1950's, but it was dependent of selling Les Corts for housing.
 This proved to be a problem for several years as the municipality was keen to keep some green space within an ever expanding city.
 Eventually, the club turned to Franco's Council of Ministers who overturned the council's decision and sanctioned the sell of the land for housing.
 An example, and there are a few, where Barça benefited from Franco's regime.

 All this time, whilst Barça were running up a crippling debt following the construction of the Camp Nou, things were not exactly great on the pitch and many questioned the decision to build such a large stadium.
-Finally, in February 1966 demolition started on Les Corts and three months later, the site was sold for 226 million pesetas.
+Finally, on 2 February 1966 demolition started on Les Corts and three months later, the site was sold for 226 million pesetas.
 The entire sum received from the sale was used to pay off the club's debts.
 Here is some great footage of the stadium over its forty-odd year history.

 |The Times, They are a Changin' - Barcelona 1957|